-STACFIS noted catch statistics were not adequate for this stock, given that there were catches by non-Contracting Parties which were not reported to NAFO (greater than 30% for 1991 and 1992) and have been only estimated from other sources.
-There were also catches in some instances which must be estimated from breakdowns of large catches of unspecified flounder.
+STACFIS noted catch statistics are not adequate for this stock, given that there are catches by non-Contracting Parties which are not reported to NAFO (greater than 30% for 1991 and 1992) and are only estimated from other sources.
+There are also catches in some instances which must be estimated from breakdowns of large catches of unspecified flounder.